 Simple English definitions for legal terms

-Read a random definition: safeguard
+Read a random definition: flexible constitution

 United States Sentencing Commission: A group of people who make rules about how long someone should be punished if they break a law in a federal court.
 They also give advice about how to use these rules.
 The President picks the members and they were made by a law in 1984.